stfc/cloud-docs/source/Octavia/QuickStart.rst

 Load Balancer as a Service Quick Start
 ======================================

-This quick start assumes you have a VM set up with SSH and a webserver running as per :ref:`docker_nginx`.
+This quick start assumes you have a VM set up with SSH and a webserver that you want to expose.
+The steps included are applicable to other ports and services too.
+This example assumes you've configured your machine following :ref:`docker_nginx`.
+The steps will be similar for bespoke systems too.

-First we will create a load balancer and use it to provide ssh access to a VM initially and then add another listener and pool to point to the webserver on the VM.
+First we will create a load balancer and use it to provide ssh access to a VM initially, then add another listener and pool to point to the webserver on the VM.

 .. _octavia_create_loadbalancer: